-Navigation Widget: The camera can be zoomed using the scroll wheel on your mouse.
-The navigation widget can also be used to navigate around the map (Fig. 3).
+Navigation Widget: The navigation widget can also be used to navigate around the map (Fig. 3).
 The arrows at the top allow the map to be moved and the plus and minus button let one zoom in and out of the map.
-Clicking the compass enables one to rotate the map.
+Clicking on the compass and dragging the mouse around the compass face allows one to rotate the map.
+User can jump to a specific point in the map by clicking within the overview map.

 Predefined Views: GenGIS also provides two convenient default views.
-To quickly switch to a perspective view or a top down view use either the View \rightarrow Camera Position menu items or the corresponding toolbar buttons (Fig. 4).
+To quickly switch to a perspective view or a top down view use either the View-Camera Position menu items or the corresponding toolbar buttons (Fig. 4).